-We need to continue to develop new technologically-advanced products that successfully integrate with the software products and enhancements used by our customers.
+We need to continue to develop new technologically-advanced products that satisfy our customers and successfully integrate with the software products and enhancements used by our customers.

 Our success depends upon our ability to design, develop, test, market, license, and support new software products and enhancements of current products on a timely basis in response to both competitive threats and marketplace demands.
-Recent examples of significant trends in the software industry include cloud computing, mobility, social media, networking, browser, and software as a service.
+Our industry is subject to rapid technological change, and a significant example of this is the rapid advancement of artificial intelligence (AI) tools.
+If we are unable to develop and sell new products and services that satisfy our customers, our revenue and operating results could be adversely affected.
+Also, if new industry standards emerge that we do not anticipate or adapt to, including more advanced AI-driven solutions, our software products could be rendered obsolete and, as a result, our business and operating results, as well as our ability to compete in the marketplace, would be materially harmed.
 In addition, software products and enhancements must remain compatible with standard platforms and file formats.
 Often, we must integrate software licensed or acquired from third parties with our proprietary software to create or improve our products.
 If we are unable to achieve a successful integration with third-party software, we may not be successful in developing and marketing our new software products and enhancements.
 If we are unable to successfully integrate third-party software to develop new software products and enhancements to existing products, or to complete products currently under development which we license or acquire from third parties, our operating results will materially suffer.
-In addition, if the integrated or new products or enhancements do not achieve acceptance by the marketplace, our operating results will materially suffer.
-Also, if new industry standards emerge that we do not anticipate or adapt to, our software products could be rendered obsolete and, as a result, our business and operating results, as well as our ability to compete in the marketplace, would be materially harmed.